chorman0773/PokemonSMS/Specifications/SaveFile.md

 Strings are serialized as `TAG_String`.
 Boolean values are serialized as the `TAG_Byte` containing 1b if they are true, and the `TAG_Byte` containing 0b if they are false.

-It is unspecified which userdata types can be serialized in NBT Form.
+It is unspecified which userdata types can be serialized in NBT Form, except that the Duration type shall be serialized in a table as *name*Seconds as a `TAG_Long` and *name*Nanos as a `TAG_Int`, and shall be serialized in a list as a compound containing a `TAG_Long` Seconds field and `TAG_Int` Nanos field.